-Thanks for joining me for this week’s Golden Stats Warrior, a newsletter with data-based insights about the Bay Area.
+Thanks for joining me for the 31st issue of the Golden Stats Warrior, a newsletter for data-based insights about the Bay Area.
 If this is your first time reading, welcome!
-If you haven’t signed up yet, you can do that here.
+You can sign up here.
+Thank you for your support!

 Dan’s favorite things

 There is almost certainly no day trip from the Bay Area that will make residents feel more transported than visiting the Sacramento-San Joaquin River Delta.
 The first time I visited, on my way home from Sacramento to Oakland, I was shocked to find a landscape and architecture that better fit my imagination of Louisiana than California.